jazzband/django-oauth-toolkit/docs/contributing.rst

 You can find the list of bugs, enhancements and feature requests on the `issue tracker <https://github.com/jazzband/django-oauth-toolkit/issues>`_.
 If you want to fix an issue, pick up one and add a comment stating you're working on it.
-If the resolution implies a discussion or if you realize the comments on the issue are growing pretty fast, move the discussion to the `Google Group <http://groups.google.com/group/django-oauth-toolkit>`_.

 Pull requests
 =============